iharp-institute/CMAD-Advancing-Understanding-of-Geospatial-Clusters-of-Anomalous-Melt-Events-in-Sea-Ice-Extent/README.md

 - Available in `scikit-learn` (e.g., OPTICS, K-Means, DBSCAN, Agglomerative, etc.)

 ### Instructions:
 Readers can follow the example in `optics.ipynb` to apply other clustering algorithms by modifying the code.
-Simply replace the clustering algorithm function calls in the notebook with the desired method from [scikit-learn](https://scikit-learn.org/1.5/modules/clustering.html).
+Simply import the clustering algorithm in the notebook with the desired method from [scikit-learn](https://scikit-learn.org/1.5/modules/clustering.html).

 ### Dependencies:
 Before running the code, make sure to install the necessary libraries: